smartnotify/SmartEventTracker/README.md

 # SmartEventTracker
-Just a test of request on github
+Just a test of request on github!